ppkantorski/Mod-Alchemist/README.md

 # Mod Alchemist
-The Mod Alchemist package provides various modifications and enhancements for your device.
+An Ultrahand package designed for managing and converting mods.

 ## Configuration